markusressel/TutorialTooltip/README.md

 The first example will show a default `TutorialTooltipIndicator` and default `TutorialTooltipMessage` so you can test things without getting to much into the details.
-Of course this small example is not enough for everyday usage, so let's start with some more advanced ones and increase complexity down the road.
+Of course this small example is not enough for everyday usage, so let's start with some more advanced ones.

 FYI: In it's current state you can only create and customize TutorialTooltips in code.
 Styling via theme attributes or xml views may be added at a later stage.